SpineEventEngine/chat-bot/ENVIRONMENT.md

 the payload to a particular target (HTTP endpoint, Pub/Sub topic or AppEngine endpoint).

 The CRON task `repositories-check-trigger` is configured for the bot.
-The task emits a Pub/Sub message with an empty payload to the `repository-checks` topic.
-It is [configured][configure-schedules] to run every hour using the following unix-cron format
+The task emits a Pub/Sub message with an empty payload to the `repository-checks` topic and is [configured][configure-schedules] to run every hour using the following unix-cron format
 expression: `0 * * * *`.